ludcila/CHT-preCICE/documentation/user/2-coupling.md

 - Fluid-fluid interfaces*: must be coupled through preCICE
 - Solid-solid interfaces: can be coupled either through preCICE or by using contacts

 *The current implementation couples the buoyantPimpleFoam solver, which does not support regions.
-In future developments, one might couple chtMultiRegionFoam in order to be able to simulate fluid-fluid interfaces within one solver, instead of using an external coupling.
+In future developments, one might couple chtMultiRegionFoam in order to be able to simulate fluid-fluid interfaces within one solver instance, instead of using an external coupling.

 ## Location of the coupling data